-November 24, 1999: Steve Jobs gets another feather in his cap when Toy Story 2, the sequel to the original 1995 Pixar hit, debuts in theaters.
+November 24, 1999: Steve Jobs gets another feather in his cap when Toy Story 2, the sequel to the 1995 Pixar hit, debuts in theaters.
 It goes on to become the first animated sequel in history to gross more than the original.

 While more a piece of Steve Jobs history than Apple history, the release of Toy Story 2 caps a spectacular year for Apple’s CEO.

-The toys are back in town
+Toy Story 2: The toys are back in town

 With the first Toy Story, Jobs’ main contribution was negotiating a distribution deal with Disney.
 (He also acted as a cheerleader/one-man focus group as the movie came together.)
 For the sequel, he arguably played an even bigger part in shaping the film.

-In early 1997, it wasn’t even certain whether Pixar would produce the movie itself or farm it out to a third party that could produce a stripped-down version to satisfy a home audience made up predominantly of kids.
+In early 1997, it wasn’t even certain whether Pixar would make the movie itself or farm it out to a third party that could produce a stripped-down version to satisfy a home audience made up predominantly of kids.

-A big hit for Pixar
+Toy Story sequel becomes big hit for Pixar

 One more thing about Toy Story 2